 - 2 eggs

 - some nutmeg

-Cut the chicken breasts across in half.
-Slice each half in the middle but make sure the breast still holds together at one side.
-Open up the breast, place it between two sheets of plastic foil and tenderize it very gently using a heavy saucepan.
+- Cut the chicken breasts across in half.
+Slice each half in the middle, but make sure that the meat still holds together at one side.
+Open up the breast, place it between two sheets of plastic foil and tenderize it very gently with a meat mallet or a heavy pan.

-Slice the ham and the cheese slices into smaller slices, large enough to fit in the chicken breasts.
-Place 1 slice of cheese and 1 of ham on the lower part of each meat pieces, fold up the upper meat piece and press lightly so that they hold together.
+- Slice the ham and the cheese slices into smaller slices, large enough to fit into the chicken breast, but slightly smaller than the pieces of meat.
+Place 1 slice of cheese and 1 of ham on the lower part of each meat piece, fold the upper meat piece over and press lightly so that they hold together.
 Sprinkle with salt and pepper on both sides.

-Mix the oil and the sweet paprika powder in a small bowl.
-Line a baking tray with baking paper and brush it with the oil-sweet paprika mixture.
+- Mix the oil and the sweet paprika powder in a small bowl.
+Line a baking tray with parchment paper and brush it with the oil mixture.

-Bake for a total time of 15 minutes or until the chicken is cooked through, turning halfway through.
-After turning, brush the schnitzel very lightly with the leftover paprika oil and finish baking.
+- Bake for a total time of 15 minutes or until the chicken is cooked through, turning halfway through.
+After turning, brush the chicken very lightly with the leftover paprika oil and finish baking.